hafezgh/NBML-BCI-Competetion-2022/README.md

 # NBML-BCI-Competetion-2022

-The submission code and dataset for the Fifth BCI Competition held by Iranian National Brain Mapping Laboratory (NBML) focusing on auditory attention.
+The submission code and dataset for the Fifth BCI Competition focusing on auditory attention held by Iranian National Brain Mapping Laboratory (NBML) .

 Team name: Livewired